 Safety comes first when climbing any mountain.
 Therefore, your experience, personal physiology, and health condition must be considered in the choice of route and number of days.
 In general, spending more days for acclimatizing lets you enjoy more and increase the probability of success.
 Our gear list is also provided in the program we create for you together with additional useful information, to help you prepare a successful expedition with safety and quality of experience.

 Our Kilimanjaro Head and Assistant guides are licensed and professionally trained to take you safely to Uhuru peak, and back.
-Our Head guides have an experience of 50-100+ successful summits and work with a handpicked crew of experienced Assistant guides, Cooks, and Porters.
-Their strong, genuine and friendly characters combined with their passion for Kilimanjaro contribute to the quality of experience, link to Kilimanjaro culture and provide that extra motivation, when needed during the expedition, to reach the summit and come back safely.
+Our Head guides have experience of 50-100+ successful summits and work with a handpicked crew of experienced Assistant guides, Cooks, and Porters.
+Their strong, genuine, and friendly characters combined with their passion for Kilimanjaro contribute to the quality of experience, link to Kilimanjaro culture, and provide that extra motivation, when needed during the expedition, to reach the summit and come back safely.

-Marangu, Machame, Lemosho, Rongai, Shira, and Umbwe are the routes we choose from depending on your preferences, time and experience.
-We highly recommend Machame route for 7 days or Lemosho route for 8-9 days.
-Both routes allow great acclimatizing opportunities, highest chances of summit success and varied scenery of the mountain each day boosting motivation.
+Marangu, Machame, Lemosho, Rongai, Shira, and Umbwe are the routes we choose from depending on your preferences, time, and experience.
+We highly recommend Machame route for 7 days or the Lemosho route for 8-9 days.
+Both routes allow great acclimatizing opportunities, highest chances of summit success, and varied scenery of the mountain each day boosting motivation.